geracismo/geracismo/README.md

 ###
 > [!IMPORTANT]
 > I'm passionate and curious Full Stack software engineer and AI specialist.<br>I love to explore innovative ideas and ways to empower AI and ML in a day life tasks.
 Recently I worked on an anomaly detection system with a extremely quantized neural network as core.
 Everything adapted and deployed on a programmable AI-accelerated ASIC switch.
-You can find it [here](https://github.com/geracismo/binocular).
+You can find it [here] (if I published it already eheh)(https://github.com/geracismo/binocular).

 ###